 In the 1960s, Ophthalmologist Alan Scott started injecting botulinum toxin type A into the eyes of monkeys, hoping it could help with strabismus (crossed-eyes).

 In 1978 Dr. Scott was granted permission to begin injecting botulinum toxin into human eye muscles to correct strabismus.
 He reported that the effect of the botulinum toxin stayed localized to the target muscle, lasted for a good amount of time, and had no real side effects.
 In 1989 what we now know as “Botox” was FDA approved to correct strabismus and blepharospasm (eyelid spasm) thanks to Scott.
 (At that time the drug was called Oculinum, but when Scott sold the rights to Allergan the name was changed to: “Botox.”)

-Botox really took off in the 1990’s.
+Botox really took off in the 1990s.
 Canadian ophthalmologist Dr. Jean Carruthers noticed her blepharospasm patients were starting to lose their frown lines.
 She and her dermatologist husband published a study in the Journal of Dermatologic Surgery and Oncology in 1992.
 They stated that (temporarily) treating brow wrinkles could be done simply and safely using botulinum toxin.
-Dermatologists everywhere began to take advantage of this off-label use, and Botox became so popular, so quickly, that by 1997 the country’s supply temporarily ran out!
+Dermatologists everywhere began to take advantage of this off-label use.
+Botox became so popular, so quickly, that by 1997 the country’s supply temporarily ran out!

-Botox is among the most widely researched medicines in the world because the potential applications for it are so numerous.
-A recent study even showed that it may help manage depression by interrupting feedback between facial muscles and the brain.
+Botox is among the most widely researched medicines in the world, and the potential applications for it are numerous.
+A recent study even showed that it could help manage depression by interrupting feedback between facial muscles and the brain.